akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

 In this exercise, You'll be accessing the Ubuntu virtual machine deployed earlier through SSH.
 We'll be using **Cloud Shell** for this.

-1.Let us list down the VMs running in your lab environment using **Cloud Shell**.
+1.Launch **Cloud Shell** if not running already and run following command to list down the VMs running in your lab environment.

        az vm list -o table

    ![](images/linux4.png)

-2.Now, Let's find out the Public IP of your recently created Virtual Machine.
-Execute Following command in **Cloud Shell**, Please ensure to replace the resource group name **linux-empty-XXXX** and **<VM Name>** with your lab environment values, you can review those from the last step.
+2.Now, let's find out the public IP of your recently created Virtual Machine.
+Execute the following command in **cloud shell**, Please ensure to replace the resource group name **linux-empty-XXXX** and **VM name** with your lab environment values, you can review those from the outputs of last step.

        az vm show -d -g linux-empty-XXXX -n <VM name>  --query publicIps -o tsv

 2.Run the following command to connect to your virtual machine remotely using SSH.

-   > x.x.x.x : Replace this with your virtual machine **Public IP**.
+   > x.x.x.x : Replace this with your virtual machine's **public IP address**

-   > azureuser: Replace this with the username you entered while creating the virtual machine in the last step.
+   > azureuser: Replace this with the username you entered while creating the virtual machine in the last exercise.

        ssh azureuser@x.x.x.x